Sunrise to Sunset Park along Lancaster Road, and enter through the pedestrian walk-through by the park gate. Free admission.

-Arthur B. Ripley Desert Woodland SP
+Arthur B. Ripley Desert Woodland State Park

 The Joshua tree played an important part in cultural history of Antelope Valley, providing a vital source of food and fiber materials for the Native Americans that inhabited the region.
 The naming of Joshua as a "tree" is credited to early Mormon settlers who saw the tree with its upraised arms as Joshua leading the Israelites into the Promised Land.
-Its actual classification, however, is as a member of the lily family.
+Its actual classification, however, is as a member of the agave family (and formerly in the lily family).
 In early spring months, creamy white blossoms begin to grow on the ends of the branches of the Joshua.
 The blooms last for several months, growing larger and larger as the weeks go by.
 Set in a bed of wildflowers, the Joshua becomes a site of stately beauty.
 We invite you to walk through this majestic Joshua/juniper woodland, to enjoy its beauty and to share with others the importance of preserving this valuable resource.

 Location - Directions